-Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
-Non-completion of components may result in a failing course grade.
+Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course in order to justify earning a passing grade.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.

 Grades will not be adjusted on the basis of need.
 It is important to monitor your performance in the course.
 Remember: You are responsible for your grades in this course.